djboni/librertos/README.md

 Design goals:

 - Portability: use of strictly standard C.
-- Readability: clean code, easy to read and reason about.
+- Readability: clean code, easy to read and to reason about.
 - Real-Time: all operations that disable interrupts take constant time O(1).
-- Single-Stack: all tasks share the same stack, allowing a larger number of tasks to be created on RAM constrained projects.
+- Single-Stack: all tasks share the same stack, allowing a large number of tasks to be created on RAM constrained projects.
 - Static allocation.